Frequently Asked Questions

 Sub-Contractors (or Sub-Trades) are specialized in certain aspects of construction, for example: plumbers, electricians and drywallers.
 We have selected tradesmen who we work with on a regular basis, and they are able to provide customized work that may not otherwise be directly available to homeowners.
 We co-ordinate them to complete specific areas of your project as necessary and, as we are the main contractor, their work is included within our price so you would not need to pay them separately.

-This depends on the size of the project, what other jobs we are already scheduled to do, and sometimes depends upon the time of the year (if weather is a factor i.e. for exterior projects).
+This depends on the size of the project, what other jobs we are already scheduled to do, and sometimes depends upon the time of the year (if weather is a factor i.e. for exterior projects), and availability of materials.

 Weather conditions, the discovery of hazardous materials (asbestos, for example) in the existing property (in this case the project is put on hold until an abatement crew has removed the material from the affected area), and any changes to the project that need further discussion before we can go ahead with them.